opensearch-project/documentation-website/_opensearch/supported-field-types/alias.md

 - An alias field can only have one original field.
 - In nested objects, the alias must have the same nesting level as the original field.

 To change the field that the alias references, update the mappings.
-Note: aliases in any previously stored percolator queries will still reference the original field.
+Note that aliases in any previously stored percolator queries will still reference the original field.
 {: .note }

 ## Original field